DogeDark/dioxus-template/Bare-Bones/README.md

 # Development

-Your new barebones project includes minimal organization with a single `main.rs` file and a few assets.
+Your new bare-bones project includes minimal organization with a single `main.rs` file and a few assets.

 {% if is_tailwind -%}
 ### Tailwind